cboecking/golang-env-setup/cheatsheet_vimgo.md

   * :AS ---> :A w/ horizontal separator
   * :AT ---> :A in new tab
 * :GoDef ---> jumps to any identifier's declaration
+* :GoDefStack ---> shows the stack of :GoDef
+* :GoDefStackClear ---> clears :GoDefStack

 #### Quickfix